jonssonyan/h-ui/README.md

 CPU Architecture: x86_64/amd64

-Memory: ≥ 256MB
+Memory: ≥ 128MB

 ## Deployment

 Panel address: http://[your_ip/your_domain]:8081

 Default administrator username: sysadmin Password: 123456.
-Please log in to the management backend to change the password after deployment.
+Please log in to the management backend to change the password in time after deployment.

 ### Docker (Recommended)